chrisjwelly/notes/react-native/android-native-modules.md

 Sometimes you may need to expose the native Android API to the JavaScript and this can be done via React Native modules.
 You can refer to the full thing [here](https://reactnative.dev/docs/native-modules-android).
 When I did it, there was no need to run the Native Modules Setup.
 Code snippets will be in Kotlin.
+However, there will be parts of the code that was auto-converted code by Android Studio from Java to Kotlin.
+Syntax may be weird.

 # Finish Activity
 Use case: calling `finish` on the activity upon pressing a "back" button in the React Native UI.

 ## Code
-FinishModule.kt:
+This code is with reference to this [Stack Overflow post](https://stackoverflow.com/a/58509781/11284745) FinishModule.kt:
 ```kotlin
 import com.facebook.react.bridge.ReactApplicationContext